freeCodeCamp/freeCodeCamp/guide/english/android-development/index.md

 #### Java vs. Kotlin

 Ever since Google announced Kotlin as the official language for Android development at Google IO in 2017, programmers who want to become Android developers are in a dilemma.
 The big question in front of them is whether they should learn Kotlin or Java.
+Kotline is now growing tremendously as a language and has taken over others in a much lesser time.
+Though Kotlin is not as reliable as Java, but it has proven to be the "Language of Android" and its quite easy to adapt to it.

 ##### Beginners in Android Development Should Start With Java